Qumain Black: BC Lions

 Black signed with the BC Lions of the Canadian Football League on February 25, 2016.
-On May 5, 2016, Black was released.
+On May 5, Black was released by the Lions.

 Baltimore Brigade

-Harris was assigned to the Baltimore Brigade on January 17, 2017.
+Black was assigned to the Baltimore Brigade on January 17, 2017.

 Personal life

-Black is now in a federal prison serving a 170 month sentence for sex trafficking crimes.
+Black is now in a federal prison serving a 170-month sentence for sex trafficking crimes.
 Black pled guilty to in 2021.